Boltonia decurrens

 Boltonia decurrens is a rare species of flowering plant in the family Asteraceae known by the common names decurrent false aster and claspingleaf doll's daisy.
 It is native to the floodplains along the Illinois and Mississippi Rivers in the United States, where the habitat has been drastically altered, leading to its decline.
 The plant was once distributed across 400 kilometers of riverside forest from LaSalle, Illinois, to St. Louis, Missouri.
-As the rivers and riparian habitat alongside them have been developed, the plant's distribution has been fragmented into about 20 separate populations, mostly in Illinois.
+As the rivers and riparian habitat alongside them have been developed, the plant's distribution has been fragmented into 40 to 43 separate populations.
 At one point it was thought to have been extirpated from Missouri, but a few populations have been located near St. Louis since the mid-1980s.
 Despite having declined over time, several populations of the plant contain many thousands of individuals.
 Populations vary depending on the amount and duration of flooding that occurs in the area each year.
 The plant is a federally listed threatened species.

 This plant was long treated as a variety of Boltonia asteroides until 1985, when it was elevated to species status, a status it had held once before.
 It is a bushy perennial herb sprawling to 1.5 meters in height, often exceeding two meters.
 The leaves are decurrent, their bases extending down the stem at their attachment.
 The blades are up to 15 centimeters long and linear or lance-shaped.
 The inflorescence is a large panicle of leafy branches and many flower heads with white or pale purple ray florets measuring 1 to 2 centimeters long.
 The center contains many yellow disc florets.
 Flowering occurs in August through October.
 The plant reproduces vegetatively by growing new shoots and sexually by making seed.
 The species produces a large amount of seeds, averaging 50,000 per plant.
 The seeds are dispersed on the water, particularly during floods.
 In general the plant is adapted to floods; it has been noted to grow underwater, produce an inflorescence above the surface, bloom and produce seeds in flooded conditions.
 The seeds germinate when they fall on wet substrate, or sometimes while they are still floating about on the water.